Tucson Commercial Real Estate: Brokerage and Property Management

 Cushman & Wakefield | PICOR is Tucson’s leading independently owned, full-service commercial real estate company.
 Founded in 1985, Cushman & Wakefield | PICOR offers brokerage, consulting, asset and property management for industrial, office, medical, retail, land and investment properties.

-By way of economic overview, the unemployment rate for the Tucson metro area ended May at 5.8%, 60 basis points (bps) lower than year end and 50 bps below the national rate.
-Home prices and inventory flattened in the second quarter, while Tucson listings increased.
+The unemployment rate for the Tucson metro area as of May 31st was 5.8%, 60 basis points (bps) lower than year end and 50 bps below the national rate.
+Decreased government spending impacted both Tucson’s market momentum and activity.
+Home prices and inventory flattened in the second quarter, while the inventory of Tucson residential listings increased.

-Sources: CoStar Group, BLS, Eller College, Tucson Assoc. of Realtors
+Sources: Arizona Daily Star, CoStar Group, Eller College, Tucson Assoc. of Realtors

 Photo via BigStockPhoto.com